|

 in 1837.
 Since it was an easy and well decorated cave, it was used

 as a showcave for some time.
-In the 50ties the "Réseau Lemaire" was
+In the 60ties the "Réseau Lemaire" was

-discovered; a fossil upper level featuring nice calcite pools and a lake.
+discovered; an upper level featuring nice calcite pools and a lake.

 ACCESS: